Makatea-Project/sel4cp-sdk-builder/README.md

 Two Docker images are provided:

-- The `base` image includes all packages, libraries, and toolchains, required to build the sel4cp SDK for all supported target architectures and boards.
+- The `base` image includes all packages, libraries, and toolchains, required to build the microkit SDK for all supported target architectures and boards.
 The image weights about 4GB and should be built using the script `./docker/base/build`.